oblac/jodd-site/content/index.md

 layout: '/jodd.html'
 ---

-**Jodd** is set of micro-frameworks and developer-friendly tools and utilities.
+**Jodd** is a set of micro-frameworks and developer-friendly tools and utilities.

 Simple code.
 Small size.
 Good performances.
 Whatever.